 The tool above will estimate participation costs for your instituion.
-Simply select your institution type and an estimate for annual number of visitors per year that visit.
+Simply select your institution type and an estimated annual number of visitors per year that visit.
 A quote will be prepared for you.

 The timeline for this work is estimated based on feedback and consultation through five stages of design, setup, and delivery.
 Estimated durations for these stages can be completed more promptly with institutional feedback through the delivery and implementation can be expedited.

 |Stage 1||Project Initiation & Proposal||2 weeks||Review participation provisions, identify costs, sign proposal & delivery agreement.|